 When it comes to public health, the pollution associated with transportation disproportionately impacts disadvantaged communities, thus having unequal public health consequences and burdens – especially in places where there are high levels of traffic and congestion.
 Decades of advances in automobile emission control technologies have helped mitigate this, but communities located in or near high traffic areas still experience increased health risks due to emissions exposure to nitrogen oxides, sulfur dioxide, carbon monoxide, fine particulates, volatile organic compounds and ground-level ozone.
 Exposure to these pollutants results in many health effects, including cardiovascular impairment and disease and increased risk of cancer.
 In addition, they also result in environmental impacts such as acid rain and reduced visibility.

-The public health costs of the status quo are clear.
-At the same time, there is real opportunity.
+Transitioning to a cleaner transportation system can have real public health benefits.
 A recent analysis by the American Lung Association found that residents in every region of the U.S. stand to benefit from the elimination of on-road traffic pollution and clean, renewable electric generation.
 It is estimated that, by 2050, a cleaner transportation system could net Vermont over $73 million in value from avoided premature deaths, asthma attacks and work days lost.

 The pathways and actions described below will help put Vermont on a path to significant climate progress, respond to the diverse needs and interests of Vermonters and achieve many co-benefits associated with their implementation.
 At a high level, the pathways include: